shu03bh/Heart_disease_prediction/README.md

 ## Dataset

 The project uses a dataset containing various health metrics relevant to heart disease prediction.
-EnsuThe dataset, sourced from Kaggle, has been preprocessed for this project.
+The dataset, sourced from Kaggle, has been preprocessed for this project.
 The model was then trained and tested on this processed dataset to ensure reliable predictions.

 ## Contributing